samarcanda-93/QuantSandbox/README.md

 - Buy when price drops below lower band (mean - threshold%)
 - Sell when price rises above upper band (mean + threshold%)
 - Configurable window and threshold parameters

+## What’s New

+- Plots annotate both Sharpe and Max Drawdown across parameter grids and comparison charts
+- End‑of‑run “Today’s suggestion” is printed to the console and included in PDF summaries
+- PDF basic summary and full executive summary now include a “Today’s suggestion” line
+- A “Not financial advice” disclaimer accompanies suggestions

 ## Installation